 “Established in 2005, Crop King Seeds has been perfecting the genetics of cannabis plants for medical and commercial growers seeking maximum results in their levels and harvest size.
 From classic strains to new age hybrids, our seeds are ideal for beginners and advanced growers wanting the best from their crop.
 We offer a 100% satisfaction guarantee, and just like our customers are loyal to us, we are loyal to them.
 As cannabis becomes legalized across North America and around the world, Crop King Seeds is expanding and growing alongside our industry.
 Cheers to the end of prohibition coming into sight.”

 This is from the Crop King Catalogue, a pdf file that can be downloaded from the site.
 It contains strain information for every strain and a glossary, as well as a cash order form in case you want to do it the (very) old fashioned way.

 What the heck – since we have them, why not share a before & after picture?

 Below is a screenshot of the old layout.

 Professional branding and an overly saturated color scheme usually aren’t the best of friends.
 The trend these days for an online presence/website is clean and modern, rather minimalist, with lots of white.
-Anything else tends to come across amateurish or function as a time machine back to the internet’s earlier days.
+Anything else tends to come across as amateurish or function as a time machine back to the internet’s earlier days.

 Crop King Seeds pulled it off, though.
 Their previous website design was funky for sure, but very fun and visually appealing nonetheless.
-Who would have thought a daring combo of red, orange, yellow, green, blue and purple could look so alluring?
+Who would have thought a daring combo of red, orange, yellow, green, blue, and purple could look so alluring?